climbingapps/systemboard/README.md

 # System Board software (Work In Progress)

-## Roadmap
-- Add Tension board configuration to led system

-This project contain software (written in python) and informations to build a led system for the MOONBOARD using a raspberrypi with integrated Bluetooth.
+This project contain software (written in python) and informations to build a control led system for Moonboard system board based on BLE communication and Raspberry Pi controller.
+Author & Credits : https://github.com/e-sr/moonboard.

+The fork was made to add compatibility with Tension system board (Work In Progress).

 ## Original led box